 Financial instruments which potentially subject the Coalition to concentrations of credit risk consist principally of cash.
 The Coalition maintains its cash accounts at one local financial institution which, at times, may exceed FDIC insured limits.
 The balances are insured up to \$250,000 per depositor by the FDIC.
-At June 30, 2015, the Coalition's has no uninsured cash balances.
+At June 30, 2016, the Coalition has no uninsured cash balances.
 The Coalition has not experienced any losses in such accounts, and believes it is not exposed to any significant credit risk related to cash and cash equivalents.

-The Coalition receives a substantial amount of support from federal and state government agencies.
-One state agency provided \$19,583,740 of revenue for the fiscal year ending June 30, 2015, which represents 94% of total revenues recorded by the Coalition for the fiscal year.
+The Coalition receives a substantial amount of federal and state grants through one state agency.
+For the fiscal year ending June 30, 2016, the agency provided \$18,446,432 of revenue which represents 95% of total revenues recorded by the Coalition for the fiscal year.